 Snow Leopard

 Sheep and goat herd in Mongolia.

-WWF’s work focuses on managing human-leopard conflict and rural development, education for sustainable development, stopping mining, and reducing impacts of linear infrastructure development in fragile snow leopard habitat, and the control of the illegal wildlife trade.
+WWF’s work focuses on managing human-leopard conflict, raising awareness, addressing mining, reducing the impacts of linear infrastructure development in fragile snow leopard habitats, and addressing the illegal wildlife trade.

+Snow Leopard